Skip to main content

 Provide your token a name, add all available scopes, and then click Generate.

-Make note of the resulting application token (beginning with xapp-) - you will need it in a future step.
+Make note of the resulting application token (beginning with xapp-) - you need it in a future step.

 Installing the App in Your Slack Workspace

-Installing the Slack Interface and Gateway
+Installing the Slack Gateway

 2. Configure the required environment variables: